vladen/aerobus/spec/readme.md

 <a name="aerobuschannel-shuffle2"></a>
 ## #shuffle(2)
-makes channel to deliver publication randomly to pair of subscribers at once.
+makes channel delivering publication randomly to pair of subscribers at once.

 ```js
 var result0 = 0,